andrewgll/Linked-List-Pointers-only-/README.md

 # Linked-List-Pointers-only-
-This is Linked List version based on pointers only;
-Still need to be proper tested.
+This is a Linked List version based on pointers only; Still needs to be properly tested.
 So, this is implemented by double pointer sizeof(char*)*2, which contains array of two other pointers, ptr[0], which has actual string value and ptr[1] which points to another array of two pointers;